DrFuff/Ikemen-GO/README.md

+This Branch of Windblades's Ikemen-GO is devoted to operation on Raspberry Pi

+Forked 24 Feb 2021

 # Ikemen GO
 IKEMEN Go is a remake of the IKEMEN (open source fighting games engine that supports M.U.G.E.N resources) in Google’s Programming Language “Go”.